dustinpfister/blog_posts/_posts/nodejs-cluster.md

 ## 2- Conclusion

 In the future I might expand on this post, and others like it.
 There is a lot more to write about with clustering alone in node.js.
+However there is also a lot more to write about when it comes to this sort of thing in general and not just with nodejs.
+There only major built in module in nodejs to be aware of is the [child process module](/2018/02/04/nodejs-child-process/) that can be used to start a whole other process in general, not just with javaScript alone.